Rathcoran – Neolithic Passage Tomb and Bronze Age Hillfort

 Getting There & Visitor Info

-• Access – The monument is reached via a minor road that climbs from Baltinglass, about 2 km east‑north‑east of the town.
-A small car park sits at the end of the road; from there a short, un‑paved trail leads to the summit.
-The path is steep in places but suitable for most reasonably fit walkers.
+• Access – A minor road climbs from Baltinglass, roughly 2 km east-north-east of the town centre.
+A small car park sits at the terminus; from there, an unpaved trail leads directly to the summit.
+The ascent is short but steep in places and best suited to reasonably fit walkers.

-• Accessibility – The route involves uneven ground, steep sections and a final scramble over scrub, so sturdy boots are recommended.
-The site is not wheelchair‑accessible.
+• Accessibility – The route crosses uneven ground, steep sections, and low scrub.
+Sturdy footwear is strongly recommended.
+The site is not wheelchair-accessible.

-• Dog‑friendly – Dogs are permitted on the trail but should be kept under control, especially during the nesting season for ground‑nesting birds.
+• Dog-friendly – Dogs are welcome but must be kept under close control, particularly during spring and early summer when ground-nesting birds use the scrub.

 Nearby Attractions

-• Baltinglass Abbey – A well‑preserved 12th‑century Cistercian abbey in the town of Baltinglass.
-See more at Baltinglass.
+• Baltinglass Abbey – A well-preserved 12th-century Cistercian abbey located in the town of Baltinglass, easily combined with a visit to Rathcoran.

-• Keadeen Mountain – Offers further walking routes and panoramic views.
+• Keadeen Mountain – Offers additional walking routes and elevated views across the same valley system.

-• Dwyer‑McAllister Cottage – A historic thatched cottage near the Sugarloaf.
+• Dwyer-McAllister Cottage – A historic thatched cottage near the Sugarloaf, showcasing traditional Wicklow building methods.

 Further Reading